gitops-working-group/gitops-working-group/README.md

 - [Open an issue](/../../issues/new) and let us know how you're using GitOps and any important considerations we should include
 - Join `#wg-gitops` on [CNCF Slack](https://slack.cncf.io/)
 - Join the [SIG App Delivery](https://github.com/cncf/sig-app-delivery) mailing list, and watch or participate in topics prefixed with `[gitops-wg]`
+- See [Working Group project boards](https://github.com/orgs/gitops-working-group/projects) for status of work, or for ideas on areas that could use additional participation

 The Working Group will review all open issues and PRs at our regular working group meeting (schedule coming soon).